CIBIT-ICNAS/kPreproc12/README.md

 ## kPreproc12

-- These scripts support preprocessing of fMRI data. —They transform dicoms into normalized & smoothed nifti files, and include several quality assurance steps.
+- These scripts support preprocessing of fMRI data. —They transform dicoms into normalized & smoothed nifti files, and include several quality control steps.

 ###Dependencies: